When it comes to the leopard gecko habitat, you’ve probably already heard that:

 Coconut coir – the fibrous husks of the inner shell of the coconut, used as a plant growth medium and tank substrate.

-Heating pads – also known as undertank heaters, these are thin heaters that are placed under the tank.
+Heating pads – also known as heat mats or undertank heaters, these are thin heaters that are placed under the tank.
 They take up to half of the surface under the terrarium.

 Hot rocks or heating rocks – heating devices shaped like rocks and placed inside of the terrarium; hot rocks are not suitable as primary heating devices for any reptile and should be avoided altogether in the case of leos.